natemacinnes/natemacinnes.github.io/how-to-handle-schema-conflicts-when-rebasing-git-rails.md

 We can now `rebase --continue` in peace!

 ## Why It Happens
-To understand why the above approach works, the following insights might be
-useful:

 The schema file is constructed from the database, not directly from the migrations
 When `rake db:migrate` is run, checks a `schema_migrations` table in the database